Carney, Kerry launch global finance plan to boost climate action

 Kerry’s support for the project follows a series of meetings with different chief executives from the financial sector over the last few months.

-So far, more than 160 firms with assets of at least $70 trillion have signed up, of which 43 are banks - as part of the Net-Zero Banking Alliance (NZBA) - including Barclays (BARC.L), Morgan Stanley (MS.N) and HSBC (HSBA.L) and Citi (C.N).
+So far, more than 160 firms with assets of at least $70 trillion have signed up, of which 43 are banks - as part of the Net-Zero Banking Alliance (NZBA) - including Barclays, Morgan Stanley and HSBC and Citi.

 All members will need to have their climate plans in line with the UN’s Race to Zero campaign, which ensures they are science-based, cover all types of emissions, have 2030 interim targets and commit to transparent reporting and accounting.